thrivedesk/wp-thrivedesk/readme.txt

 = 1.0.6 =
 - Fixed no way to deselect the assistant once selected
 - Fixed an issue where conversation was not being fetched from the API
+- Updated the no ticket message on the conversation page

 = 1.0.5 =
 - Added WP Post Sync option in the settings page